When Fitbit announced it was buying parts of Pebble and kill the brand, Fear and Sadness took over our emotional control panels.

 Simply put, there's nothing that we've seen so far that matches Pebble on every single one of its main plus points.
 In some ways the list really shows up what Pebble managed to get down.
-But before you turn away from the whole smartwatch idea in Disgust (sorry not sorry), consider the below Pebble alternatives and please do add your own in the comments.
+But before you turn away from the whole smartwatch idea in Disgust or Anger (sorry not sorry), consider the below Pebble alternatives and please do add your own in the comments.

 Best affordable all-rounder